 The end-caps are made of quadrants of 2 modules of 4 and 3 alveoli columns.
-Their inner radius is fixed by the ECal ring at 400mm.
+Their inner radius is fixed by the ECAL ring at 400mm.
 With 7 alveoli columns, the end-cap outer radius is 1755mm.
 An overshoot of 32mm is left between the outer radius of the barrel and of the end-caps, in order to contain the EM shower impinging the region of overlap. see figure 5.4.
-This fixes the inner radius size of the ECal barrel at 1498mm or 1530mm.
+This fixes the inner radius size of the ECAL barrel at 1498mm or 1530mm.
 For such a geometry, summing the barrel (200) and end-caps (56), 256 alveoli columns are needed.
 For 22 (resp.
 30) layers, and this yields 5632 (7680) alveoli, and as many detector slabs.

-Slab geometry In each alveola of the modules, a slab is inserted.
-Slabs contains 2 symmetric layers of Silicon sensors glued on PCB, equipped with readout ASICs, high voltage distribution by a Capton foil and copper layers for passive cooling.
-The elements are chained on both sides of a Carbon fibre cradle taking the shape of an H, with a core of Tungsten, and shielded by an aluminium cover.
-This so-called H-Structure is illustrated below.
+ECAL slab Several slabs are inserted into each column of the ECAL modules.
+Each slab consists of two symmetric sensitive layers and one tungsten plate.
+Each sensitive layer contains a layer of silicon sensors glued on a PCB, equipped with readout ASICs, a high voltage distribution by a Capton foil and copper layers for passive cooling.
+The components are attached on both sides of an H-shaped carbon fibre cradle, with a tungsten core, and shielded by an aluminum cover.
+To insure scalability and industrial production, the design has been made as modular as possible: each basic unit is an ASU (Active Sensor Unit), which currently has a $18 \times 18 \text{ mm}^2$ PCB glued with 4 pieces of $90 \times 90 \text{ mm}^2$ silicon wafers.
+Each ASU will handle 256 silicon pads with 4 ASIC chips, for the cell size of $11.25 \times 11.25 \text{ mm}^2$.

-Figure 5.4: Left: Thickness of Tungsten seen as function of the polar azimuthal angle scan of one octant of the barrel.
-Right: Mean Theta angle scan

-Figure 5.5: Left: Transverse cut through of a thin layer of the SLAB.
-Right: Exploded view of the top layer of a slab of the SiW-ECAL.
-The same structure is mirrored below the slab.

-To insure scalability and industrial production, the design has been made as modular as possible: the basic unit is the ASU (Assembly Single Unit), made of a $18x18mm^2$ PCB onto which 4 wafers of $90x90mm^2$ wafers are glued.
-Each ASU would handle 256 cells with 4 ASICs, for cell surfaces of $11.25x11.25mm^2$.

-The ASUs are chained together for the clock and configuration distribution and data collection.
+The ASUs are chained together for the clock and configuration distributions and data collection.
 For a radius of 1498mm the longest (shortest) barrel slabs measure 1146mm (955mm).

-5.2.1.6 Electronics
+5.3.1.3 SiW-ECAL electronics